Weekend With Your Novel: Crafting a Compelling Manuscript

 What is Weekend With Your Novel?

-Get pro-level revision tips and checklists to polish your novel and make it ready to pitch.
+Get pro-level revision tips and checklists to fine-tune your novel and make it ready to pitch.
 Agents and editors look for a marketable concept and excellence in craft.
 This retreat shows you how to sharpen your premise, plot, style, scenes, and more.

 Your workshop leaders—all authors and experienced writing mentors/coaches—focus on the “best-of-the-best” advice and techniques to save you time, heartache, and dough during your journey of writing a novel.